How to Get Quality Franchise Leads on Your Own

-- Are you tracking the right events in the data and analytics platform you’re using?
+- Are you tracking the right events in your data and analytics platform?
 Where are the knowledge gaps in the behaviors users display?

 If this seems daunting, take heart in the fact that CEOs, CMOs and VPs like seeing hard figures.
 Put in a little extra time to outline – in clear, bottom-line numbers – how much money the company is spending, and wasting, on inefficient processes and platforms, and you’ll grab their attention.
 You’ll save the day.
 You’ll probably get a promotion and a raise.
 You’ll finally take that vacation to Hawaii.

 Yes, we’ve reached the end, so it’s time for the shameless plug.
-Over the years, Oneupweb has developed efficient, successful marketing strategies for franchises, one of the core industries we work in.
+Over the years, Oneupweb has developed efficient, successful marketing strategies for franchises, one of our core industries.

-Check out this page for examples of our franchise work, such as:
+Check out examples of our franchise work, such as: